 Get more Southwest Points from other credit cards

 The Southwest credit cards are fine, but after the sign up bonus I wouldn’t say they’re amazing for earning the volume of points you need for monthly trips as a family.
 What’s my Southwest Companion Pass trick for getting the most value for my travel?
 I top up my Southwest points by transferring from my Chase Sapphire Preferred credit card.
 It comes with a nice 60,000 sign up bonus for a modest $95 annual fee, plus it earns 3 points per dollar on dining and 2 points per dollar on travel.
 Those can become Rapid Rewards points instantaneously when I transfer from the Chase app.
+As of this update, the Sapphire Preferred also gives you a $300 credit to use in the Chase Travel portal the first year – use your Southwest points for flights, your Sapphire points for a Hyatt hotel and that travel credit for your rental car to get a totally free family vacation.

 I pair that card with the Chase Freedom Unlimited, which has no annual fee and earns 3 points per dollar on dining and drugstores plus 1.5 points per dollar on everything else.
 That made paying for braces less painful!
 Unfortunately the Freedom Unlimited can’t transfer points on its own (only with a Sapphire card) and it also charges foreign transaction fees so it’s not a great card on its own.